“For every complex problem there is an answer that is clear, simple, and wrong”

 The Body Mass Index

 The method typically used to determine healthy and unhealthy bodyweights is the body mass index, referred to as the BMI.
 The BMI is basically the relationship of your height and weight.
-Normal weight, overweight and obesity are based on the BMI ratings of 18.5 – 24.9, greater than 25 and 30, respectively.6 However, there are many potential flaws with the BMI:7-9
+Normal weight, overweight and obesity are based on the BMI ratings of 18.5 – 24.9, greater than 25 and 30, respectively.6 However, there are many potential shortcomings with the BMI:7-9

 - BMI does not tell you if the weight is fat or muscle (body composition)